 You should start your search using key words based on the two topics you have selected (note: search for their presence in the title of articles).
-You can then narrow your search as necessary based on the amount of relevant literature that you identify.
+You can then narrow your search as necessary based on the amount of relevant literature that you find.

-Although the library has an extensive on-line and paper collection of journals, you may find that articles that you would like to review can only be gotten through Inter Library Loan (ILLiad).
-Please focus first on articles available online, using ILLiad sparingly and only as you get more deeply into your topic.
+Although some libraries have extensive paper collections of journals, you should focus on articles available online.

 Secondary source literature including review articles and theoretical papers should be used only for needed background on a topic.
-It is important to identify and review primary sources either through your library search or by using the reference list from primary or secondary sources.
+It is important to identify and review primary sources either through your on-line search or by using the reference list from primary or secondary sources.

-It may be useful to limit your search to journal articles published in the past 5 years.
+It may also be useful to limit your search to journal articles published in the past 5 years.